 National pet days

 National Dog Day takes place annually on August 26 to celebrate all dog breeds, pure and mixed, and to help shed light on the number of dogs in need of rescue each year.
-National Cat Day, which takes place on October 29, also helps raise awareness for animals in need.
-To celebrate these dog milestones, consider donating to the pet rescue of your choice—maybe the one where you got your pup?—in your pet’s name.
+National Cat Day, which takes place on October 29, also helps raise awareness for needy animals.
+To celebrate these dog milestones, consider donating to the pet rescue of your choice—may be the one where you got your pup?—in your pet’s name.
 Some other pet-related days to celebrate annually include: